ServiceStack/docs/docs/vue/index.md

 To help choosing which template to start with, here's a quick summary of their differences:

  - **vue-mjs** - Flagship Vue.mjs template complete with [OrmLite](/ormlite/), [AutoQuery](/autoquery) & [blogs](https://vue-mjs.web-templates.io/blog)
- - **razor-tailwind** - Simpler Razor Pages Template without a configured DB or static pre-rendered blogs
+ - **razor-tailwind** - Simpler Razor Pages Template without a configured DB
  - **mvc-tailwind** - Want to use MVC Identity Auth and Entity Framework
  - **web-tailwind** - Empty tailwind template who don't want to use Razor Pages or MVC
  - **razor-ssg** - Want to create a static generated App with Razor to host on CDNs for free